The Diplomat (American TV series): Premise

 The series centers on Kate Wyler, the new US ambassador to the United Kingdom, as she helps to defuse an international crisis, forges strategic alliances and adjusts to her new place in the spotlight.
 She also manages her deteriorating marriage to fellow career diplomat Hal Wyler.

 Cast

-Secretary of State Antony Blinken and Ambassador Jane Hartley met the cast and producers of The Diplomat at the US Embassy in London.
+Then-Secretary of State Antony Blinken and Ambassador Jane Hartley met the cast and producers of The Diplomat at the US Embassy in London in 2023.